Outdoor Competition Rules

-The Victor Ludorum Trophy is awarded annually by the Rotary Club of St. Marylebone ot the overall most successful club entering MCA League and Cup competitions at Under 11, Under 12, Under 13, Under 14, Under 15 and Under 17 age groups.
+The Victor Ludorum Trophy is awarded annually by the Rotary Club of St. Marylebone ot the overall most successful club entering MJCA League and Cup competitions at Under 11, Under 12, Under 13, Under 14, Under 15 and Under 17 age groups.
 The winner is decided by a points system for progression in each competition.

 - Results will be considered at Under 11, Under 12, Under 13, Under 14, Under 15 and Under 17 Cup and League competitions.
 “B” and “C” team results shall not count.

 - The Chairman of the Cricket Committee will adjudicate.
 League and cup organisers should ensure he receives league tables and results of knock-out matches in the County League Championship and all cup matches.